julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "Change in all things is sweet." - Aristotle
+> "The reason why men enter into society is the preservation of their property." - John Locke